vgurianov/uml-sp/docs/case_studies/function/function.md

 ```

 **An object model** is following.<br/>
-In the Fibonacci book, this sequence is result of growth of a rabbit population.<br/>
+[In the Fibonacci book](https://en.wikipedia.org/wiki/Fibonacci_number), this sequence is result of growth of a rabbit population.
 Let exist one pair of rabbits in start.
-Mating pair always produces one new pair at one month.<br/>
+Mating pair always produces one new pair at one month.
 New pair grow one month and do not produces new pair.
 How many pairs will there be in one year?<br/>
-Let Node be model of pair of rabbits.
-A State attribute is a state of the pair and has two values: mature or childish state.<br/>
+Let *Node* class be model of pair of rabbits.
+A State attribute is a state of the pair and has two values: mature state or childish state.<br/>
 The pairs put to cages and the cages build in row.
 The "previous" and "next" attributes define place of cage to the row.<br/>
 Let x and y be head of linked lists and
 ```